caleblmyers/SpotiMe/README.md

 **Important**: Spotify development apps require email whitelisting for authentication.

-#### For Production/Deployed Apps
+#### For Live Application

-If you're using a deployed version of this application, your Spotify account email must be whitelisted by the application administrator.
+If you're using the deployed version of this application, your Spotify account email must be whitelisted by the application administrator.
 If you try to authenticate and receive an error, you'll see a helpful error page explaining:

 - Your account is not whitelisted
 - How to request access